LogiDroid: Individual Functional Test Generation via Business Logic Extraction and Adaptation

 \textbf{Dataset construction.} This component details the systematic collection of functional test cases and the methodology for generating functional summaries.

 \underline{Test case collection.} To construct the functional test dataset, we systematically collect test cases through the following two channels.

 (1) Existing datasets.
-We collect 85 valid test cases from two established datasets in the application testing domain: the Lin dataset \cite{craftdroid-dataset} and the FrUITeR dataset \cite{fruiter-dataset}.
-These cases cover six common application scenarios, such as news and shopping.
+We collect 95 valid test cases from two established datasets in the application testing domain: the Lin dataset \cite{craftdroid-dataset} and the FrUITeR dataset \cite{fruiter-dataset}.
+These cases from 28 applications cover six common application scenarios, such as news and shopping.

 (2) Open-source projects.
 To further enhance the diversity and coverage, we systematically collect additional test cases from F-Droid \cite{fdroid}, a prominent open-source repository for mobile applications.
-Similar to related research~\cite{zhao2020fruiter, su2017guided, hu2018appflow}, we focus on eight common categories (e.g., navigation, sport, and device), and select the top 30 applications by download volume in each category.
-This process identifies projects containing high-quality functional test cases, resulting in an additional 199 instances.
+Similar to related research~\cite{zhao2020fruiter, su2017guided, hu2018appflow}, we focus on eight popular categories (e.g., navigation, sport, and device) including one common category (i.e., shopping) with existing datasets.
+We firstly select the top 30 applications by download volume in each category.
+We then exclude applications that do not contain test cases, remaining 43 F-Droid applications with 199 functional test cases.

 \underline{Functional summary generation.} To facilitate semantic retrieval, we generate a concise functional summary for each test case to encapsulate the core functionalities it verifies.